WangQing-WUT/elyra/README.md

 ```shell
 jupyter serverextension list
 ```
-### Starting Elyra
+### Starting wfeeditor
 Copy the runtime configuration file to the jupyter directory:
 ```shell
 cp elyra/runtime_config/* ~/.local/share/jupyter/metadata/runtime
 ```
-After verifying Elyra has been installed, start Elyra with:
+After verifying wfeeditor has been installed, start wfeeditor with:
  ```bash
 jupyter lab --allow-root
 ```
-You can use the Elyra editor according to the methods provided in the startup log below.
-You can use the browser to access port 8888 of the server to use the Elyra editor.For the first use, you need to enter a token, which can be obtained in the startup log.
+You can use the wfeeditor according to the methods provided in the startup log below.
+You can use the browser to access port 8888 of the server to use the wfeeditor.For the first use, you need to enter a token, which can be obtained in the startup log.
 ```shell
     To access the server, open this file in a browser:
         file:///root/.local/share/jupyter/runtime/jpserver-725259-open.html